-In November 2016, my son and I went on a seven-day cruise to Port Canaveral, Florida, Nassau, Bahamas, and Freeport, Bahamas on the Carnival Pride.
+In November 2016, my oldest son and I went on a seven-day cruise to Port Canaveral, Nassau, and Freeport on the Carnival Pride.

 Our room was awesome.
 It was a room with a balcony and if you peeked over the life boat, you could see a glorious view of the ocean with its sunrises and sunsets.
 This was my son's first cruise, so I wanted to make it memorable by choosing the right room.
 I had several surprises in store for him, including Dr. Seuss gifts and fun excursions.